peerdavid/remapy/README.md

  - Create backups of all your annotated documents
  - Upload pdf and epub via copy and paste from your file explorer
  - If you copy and paste a URL, a pdf of the given website is created and uploaded automatically
+ - Offline mode allows you to read your documents, but the upload is disabled

 # Acknowledgments